Applications of weak attraction theory in Out($F_n$): Proof of main theorem

-Let $\phi, \psi \in \out(F_r)$ be exponentially growing outer automorphisms, which are not conjugate to powers of each other and which do not have a common periodic free factor.
-Also let $\phi,\psi$ have dual lamination pairs $\Lambda^\pm_\phi$ and $\Lambda^\pm_\psi$ such that the following hold: \begin{itemize}
+\begin{definition} Let $\phi, \psi \in \out$ be exponentially growing outer automorphisms, which are not conjugate to powers of each other and which do not have a common periodic free factor.
+Also let $\phi,\psi$ have some dual lamination pairs $\Lambda^\pm_\phi$ and $\Lambda^\pm_\psi$, respectively, such that the following hold: \begin{itemize}